Spennithorne

 Spennithorne is a village and civil parish in lower Wensleydale in North Yorkshire, England.
 The village is situated 2 miles (3.2 km) south-east of the market town Leyburn, on a slight elevation above the River Ure, which forms the southern boundary of the parish.
 The village is overlooked by the steeple of St Michael and All Angels Church.

 Spennithorne is approximately 4 mi east from Yorkshire Dales National Park containing a range of wildlife habitats.

-The village was historically in the North Riding of Yorkshire, and in 1974 became part of the Richmondshire district in the new county of North Yorkshire.
+The village was historically in the North Riding of Yorkshire until 1974.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

 History

 Although Spennithorne dates from Saxon times, there are very few facts recorded relating to its history.
 At the period of the Norman Conquest, Alan Rufus, to whom the Conqueror gave the whole of Richmondshire, distributed his lands among his retainers in feudal fashion, and in this division Spennithorne and Middleham were allotted to his brother, Ribal Fitzrandolph.

 In the Domesday Book Spennithorne is referred to as "Speningtorp" which Dr Whitaker states as the thorp or village of the "Spening", or a prickly thorn.

 From 1856 on, the village was served by Spennithorne railway station, 1 mi north-east of the village.

 In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described Spennithorne as:

 a township and a parish in Leyburn district, N. R. Yorkshire.
 The township lies on the river Ure, near the Leyburn railway, 2 miles SE by E of Leyburn; and has a station on the railway, and a post-office under Bedale.
 Acres, 1,280.
 Real property, £2,457.
 Pop., 198.
 Houses, 45.
 The parish includes two other townships, and comprises 4,680 acres.
 Pop., 852.
 Houses, 191.
 The property is much subdivided.
 S. Hall is a chief residence.
 The living is a rectory in the diocese of Ripon.
 Value, £425.
 Patron, M. Wyvill, Esq.
 The church is ancient.
 The p. curacy of Bellerby is a separate benefice.
 Hutchinson, the Hebraist, was a native.